alcrene/sparse-convolution-noise/README.md

 noise(t)
 ```

-Specifying values with `pint` units are supported, which can be an effective way to sanity-check your calculations.
+Specifying values with `pint` units is supported, which can be an effective way to sanity-check your calculations.

 Conveniently, because the produced noise is dense, it can even be used in integration schemes like adaptive Runge-Kutta, where the required time points are not known ahead of time.